kennytilton/web-mx/doc/intro-clock.md

 Web/MX delivers a simple yet powerful developer experience via several unconventional choices:
 * _transparent, fine-grained reactivity:_ [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) transparently and automatically records property-to-property dependencies, and uses that information to keep state self-consistent via glitch-free change propagation;
 * _the application is the database:_ state is managed "in place", gathered locally by app components as needed to fulfill their functional specs.
 No separate store;
-* _omiscience/omnipotence:_ when a widget concerns another widget, the state DAG is available for unrestricted outreach, starting from any node.
-Any property of any widget can read any other property, and any event handler can mutate any property; and
+* _global reach:_ the formula for a derived property of a widget can read any property of any other widget.
+Any event handler can mutate any property; and
 * Web/MX is just [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).

 Accurate but abstract.
 Here is what that means to Web/MX development: